bduvenhage/bduvenhage.github.io/_posts/2019-04-12-performance-of-deque.md

 Sorting a deque is almost 15% slower than sorting a vector.
 This is likely due to the additional dereference required when accessing a random element of a deque.
 Iterating over the deque is about 50% slower than iterating over the vector.
 Popping from a vector just decrements the size variable and doesn't free any memory so it takes almost no time.

 The std::deque is slower than a ring buffer based deque would be, but probably not by more than 50%. std::deque is likely a good implementation choice when the maximum size of the deque is unknown.
 In a future post I'll show what a ring buffer based deque looks like and how it performs relative to std::vector and std::deque.

+From the information in this post it seems that the best way to implement a ring buffer that is faster than a std::deque would be to implement it similar to a container adapter on vector.